Skip to content

 Located just south of College and Yonge (enter from either Yonge or Bay streets), this rink is a quiet downtown alternative to Nathan Phillips Square, with pretty trees and washrooms not too far away inside College Park.

-Skating at Evergeen Brickworks
+Skating at Evergreen Brickworks

 Skating at Harboufront